danilppzz/SuperJoin-Rebuild-Spigot/README.md

   # Also, the sound must be in UpperCase.
   # Default: ENTITY_EXPERIENCE_ORB_PICKUP
   sound: "ENTITY_EXPERIENCE_ORB_PICKUP"

+quit:
+  # Keep empty for all the worlds in the server (especial when using networks)
+  world: ""

+  # Set a margin at the top and bottom of the message.
+  margin: true

+  # Message when player left the server.
+  default_message: "&8[&c-&8] &f%player_name%"

 # Discord hook also support PlaceholderAPI so you can use %player_name% or other.
 discord: